SakibAhmedShuva/CoNLL-Toolkit/README.md

 jupyter notebook
 ```

-4. Open the `CoNLL-Toolkit.ipynb` notebook in your browser.
+4. Open the `conll-toolkit.ipynb` notebook in your browser.

 ## 💻 Usage